-Most cars have a need to change their timing belt between 60000-120000 miles, the exact figure will be in your car’s service manual.
+Most cars will need to have their timing belt changed between 60,000-120,000 miles, the exact figure can be found in your car’s service manual.

-It's a little expensive to change the timing belt.
-Not because the timing belt itself is expensive, but because it can be difficult and time consuming to change.
+It can be a little expensive to change the timing belt.
+Not because the timing belt itself is expensive, but because it's often in a difficult place and can be quite time consuming to change.

-Often the water pump is replaced at the same time as the timing belt, just because it's hard to get to.
-With more time consuming jobs there are certainly savings to be made by shopping around.
+Most of the time the water pump is also replaced at the same time as the timing belt, just because it's hard to get to.
+With these type of time consuming jobs there are certainly savings to be made by shopping around.

-The timing belt controls one of the engines main functions, namely the interaction between the pistons and valves.
+The timing belt controls one of the engine's main functions; the interaction between the pistons and valves.
 If they are out of sync, it can have disastrous consequences, in addition to an irregular and wasteful operation.

 The timing belt is a transmission belt operated by the crank shaft and also operates the cam shaft.
 It ensures that the valves and pistons in the engine are in line.
 Technically, what happens is that the intake valve opens and the piston draws air into the chamber.
 Then the valve closes and the piston depresses.

-The fuel containing compressed air ignite and explode.
+The fuel containing compressed air ignites and explodes.
 It pushes the piston and drives the process in the other chambers.
 When the piston is fully open, it is pulled back again, while the exhaust valve is open.
 Then the process starts all over again.

-The valves must be open at the intake and exhaust, and the pistons must have exactly the right position when the fuel-containing air ignites.
-Therefore, the timing belt consists of teeth that fit with the wheels that pull and are pulled by the timing belt.
+The valves must be open at the intake and exhaust, and the pistons must have be in the correct position when the fuel-containing air ignites.
+The timing belt has teeth like ridges along the belt, these teeth fit within ridges in the cogs that are in turn pushed and pulled by the timing belt.

 A cam belt also operates the same processes, but here it is not as important whether the process is precise.

-At Autobutler you get 3 quotes for a timing belt change, and can compare the garages both on price but also on other car owners reviews.
+At autobutler.co.uk you can get quotes for a timing belt change, and compare the garages both on price but also on other car owner's reviews.
 You can even select your usual garage for a quote.
-We assist you in clear and simple way, to find the best garage for your budget.
+We assist you in clear and simple way, to find the best garage for your budget or needs.

 The timing belt consists of steel wire, fiberglass, polyester and Kevlar cables.
-If you do not change the timing belt, you risk that it frays, and bits swirl around in the engine compartment and out onto the road.
+If you do not change the timing belt, you risk that it frays, and bits become loose around the engine compartment and out onto the road.
 Here it may contribute to cause Flash Rust.

-It's almost up to the seller which warranty there is on the car when sold second hand.
-Most have a 3 month warranty, but it is not always on all parts of the car.
+If you are buying a used car privately, the chances are that you will have no additional warranty other than the manufacturers (if still relevant).
+If you purchase a used car from a dealership, most offer a 3 month warranty, but it is not always on all parts of the car.
 You should make sure when the timing belt was last changed, and if it cannot be disclosed, you should get it written into the contract as part of the warranty.